sgothel/gluegen/doc/GlueGen_Mapping.md

 - *void release`SetCallbackFunctionName`(`SetCallback-KeyClass`)* releases the mapped `CallbackFunction` data set associated via `SetCallbackFunctionName`.
 - *int releaseAll`SetCallbackFunctionName`()* releases complete mapped `CallbackFunction` data set associated via `SetCallbackFunctionName`.

-In no keys are defined and hence global scope used, the additional *maintenance* methods are:
+If no `SetCallback-KeyClass` is used, the additional *maintenance* methods are:
 - *boolean is`SetCallbackFunctionName`Mapped()* queries whether `SetCallbackFunctionName` is mapped.
 - *`CallbackFunction` get`SetCallbackFunctionName`()* returns the mapped `CallbackFunction`, null if not mapped
 - *Object get`SetCallbackFunctionName`UserParam()* returns the mapped `userParam` object, null if not mapped